 The AUPRF Program supports practical science-based studies that develop credible and relevant information to address knowledge gaps in the understanding and management of high priority environmental and social matters related to conventional oil and gas exploration and development in Alberta.
 Research results are shared with the oil and gas industry as well as regulators, government agencies, and other stakeholders.

 The AUPRF application process utilizes a staged approach.
-Interested applicants should submit a Letter of Intent (LOI) no later than November 10, 2016.
-Please note that selected applicants will be advised of the request for a more detailed proposal by early December with a proposal deadline of Mid January 2017.
-Applicants who’s proposals have been shortlisted will be advised in March 2017.
-Selected projects to proceed will be announced June 2017 when confirmation of funding is collected.
+Interested applicants should submit a Letter of Intent (LOI) no later than January 18th, 2018.
+Please note that selected applicants will be asked to submit a more detailed proposal in early February with a proposal deadline of early March 2018.
+Selected projects to proceed will be announced between February and June 2018.

 Step 1 – Letter of Intent (LOI)

 This application process is a staged approach.
 The intent of the LOI is to provide a high-level overview of the project in non-technical terms.
-This is a short online application.
-Please note that a typical award amount ranges from $5,000 to $200,000 CDN.
+This is a short online application, please do not submit any confidential information.
+Note that a typical award amount ranges from $5,000 to $200,000 CDN.

 Successful applicants will be asked to submit a detailed proposal.